Scottish Champion Hurdle Preview, Tips, Runners & Trends

 Scottish Champion Hurdle Information:

-Our dedicated Ayr tips page will not only bring you predictions from the OLBG racing tipsters for the upcoming card that includes the Scottish Champion Hurdle but will also have predictions for each meeting at Ayr throughout the season so be sure to head over there.
-You may also be interested in other preview blogs that we have packed full of information, head down to the Other Principal Races at Ayr Racecourse section for links to these.
+Why not use the trends shortlist below to help you narrow down the field and then head over to the dedicated Ayr tips page to see which runners are being supported by the OLBG expert racing tipsters to find yourself a bet?
+You may also be interested in other preview blogs that we have packed full of information.
+Head down to the Other Principal Races at Ayr Racecourse section for links to these.

 ALSO READ

-Below you will find the 2026 Scottish Champion Hurdle Trends, see which patterns have occurred over the recent renewals that you may be able to use for the next renewal, we also have a section that looks at the Scottish Champion Hurdle Trend Analysis.
+Below you will find the 2027 Scottish Champion Hurdle Trends.
+See which patterns have occurred over the recent renewals that you may be able to use for the next renewal.
+We also have a section that looks at the Scottish Champion Hurdle Trend Analysis.

-These are the top three quickest-run Scottish Champion Hurdle over the last 20 renewals:
+These are the top three quickest-run Scottish Champion Hurdle races over the last 20 renewals:

 1. Border Castle (3:34.40) in 2008